 Students attending an accredited private school are eligible for dual enrollment if CGTC's admissions requirements are met and the counselor approves the coursework in Gafutures.
 The private school's accreditation must be approved by the Technical College System of Georgia.
-If the private school is not a participating school in the Dual Enrollment program, private school students would not be eligible for dual enrollment funds; however, these students can apply as Joint Enrollment students.
+If the private school is not a participating school in the Dual Enrollment program, private school students would not be eligible for dual enrollment funds; however, these students can apply as Joint Enrollment students or self-pay tuition for the college course(s).
+The cost of fees and textbooks is waived for all high school students, regardless of funding source.